Sudo-Ivan/micron-parser-js/README.md

 This repository provides a JavaScript parser for Micron, a lightweight, terminal-friendly markdown format used in  [NomadNet](https://github.com/markqvist/NomadNet) and [MeshChat](https://github.com/liamcottle/reticulum-meshchat)

+## Requirements

+Micron Parser JS requires [DOMpurify](https://github.com/cure53/DOMPurify) for HTML/XSS sanitization.
+To install DOMpurify, include it with your script tags above micron-parser.js or install via a package manager like NPM.

 ## Usage

 ```js